foundry-vtt-community/wiki.js/development/api/document.md

 ### Creation Event Cycle

-The first steps of a Document Create runs locally:
+The document creation event cycle *only* runs on the initial creation event as part of adding a document to the database; it is not run during game initialization when a user loads into a world.

 #### 0. New Document is Instantiated Locally

-The client requesting the creation instanciates a new Document with the provided data, allowing all of the normal DocumentData apis to be available in the next steps.
+The client requesting the creation instantiates a new Document with the provided data, allowing all of the normal document and data model methods to be available in the next steps.

 #### 1. [`Document#_preCreate`](https://foundryvtt.com/api/classes/foundry.abstract.Document.html#_preCreate)